Save over 10-15% on Amazon Business by Inventory Reconciliation

 Before you open up your Amazon account and check the status of your inventory, please read further to know how I got my reimbursements from Amazon with a similar case.

-Firstly, it is important for you to know that Amazon owes you for the following,
+To start with, you should know that Amazon owes you for the following:

 – Lost and damaged inventory from the warehouse

-– Products lost or damaged while being received at FBA fulfillment centers.
+– Products lost or damaged at FBA fulfillment centers.

 What number of my Amazon products were facing the discrepancy?